 Spiller plant: Ophiopogon planiscapus 'Nigrescens' (Black Mondo Grass)

-Container Garden #2: Sun to Part Shade
+2. Container Garden for Sun or Part Shade

 Multiple shades of green really pop in this modern, clean container garden for sun to part shade.
 The "thriller," Cephalotaxus, adds structure and height, while the mix of textures and movement of the other plants make for a standout container in all seasons.